-Gathering demographic information is a common marketing problem, and for a long time the latest and greatest tool was mailing out surveys and having people fill them out in exchange for some kind of reward.
+Gathering demographic information is a common marketing problem, and for a long time the latest and greatest tool was mailing surveys and having people fill them out in exchange for some kind of reward.

-It’s not that we don’t have systems that accurately measure things — we’ve got lots of those — it’s that we are measuring the wrong things.
+Although technology has evolved, our targeting tactics have not kept up.
+Our measurements today are still generally quite skew.
+It’s not that we don’t have systems which accurately measure things — we’ve got lots of those — it’s that we are measuring the wrong things.
 We’re only measuring things we know how to measure.

-It’s far more difficult to give students rank-worthy numbers based on essays, non-standardized projects, or other, more complex expressions of their knowledge.
-The result of this can be seen in several generations of graduates who are excellent at taking tests and getting good grades, but not as great as they could be at learning.
+Standardized tests are perhaps the worst possible solution for determining if a student has learned something.
+They are perfect, however, for the quantification of students and subsequent analysis of that quantification.
+It’s more difficult to give students rank-worthy numbers based on essays, non-standardized projects, or other, more complex expressions of their knowledge.
+The result of this test-focused approach can be seen in the generations of graduates who became skilled at taking tests and achieving passing grades, but not so great at learning non-school-related things.

 The professional world is also part of this system.